SlaviXG/mqtt_system_governor/README.md

 - **colorlog**: Boolean option to enable or disable color logging in the terminal.
 If `True`, logs will be colored for better readability.
 Default is `True`.
 - **save_feedback**: Boolean option to enable or disable saving feedback to a file.
 If `True`, feedback from clients will be saved to the specified feedback file.
 Default is `True`.
 - **feedback_file**: The name of the file where feedback will be saved.
 Default is `feedback.txt`.

+### [commander] Section
+**jsonify**: Boolean option to enable or disable JSON formatting of messages.
+If True, messages will be formatted as JSON.
+Default is True.

 ### Pipeline Commands